KaiAF/Support-Knowledge-Base/README.md

 ## **Other:**

 ### **PvP Clients**
 We do not officially provide support for them.
 If you want to help out, that's fine.
-But it's recommended that you ask them to go to a stand-alone version of OptiFine andif the issue continues, you can help them.
+But it's recommended that you ask them to go to a stand-alone version of OptiFine and if the issue continues, you can help them.
 If not, its most likely the pvp client causing the issue.

 ### **Refunds**
 If you have anyone that is wanting to refund their capes or has anything related to PaymentWall, dont redirect them to sp614x.